 Are you prepared?

-So, as the pandemic starts to come to an end (of sorts), restrictions ease and economic activity is expected to resume to more normal levels - it is inevitable that the support for companies will be wound back.
+So, as the pandemic starts to come to an end (of sorts), restrictions ease and economic activity is picking up to more normal levels - it is inevitable that the support for companies will be wound back.

 The biggest and most effective support that the government has put in place is the Furlough Scheme.
 The scheme has no doubt saved many jobs, and livelihoods, and is one of the most generous in the world but all good things have to come to an end, especially one as expensive as this.

 This is it.
 You must bring staff back to work in some capacity.

 Whether you need to handle a difficult return to work, or look for alternative options, you must take action now.

 Failure to act could result in high staff turnover, tribunal claims and financial penalties.